 Previously, he was working on several research projects within the 7th Framework Programme (FP7) of the European Union (EU), including Policy-Oriented Marine Environmental Research in the Southern European Seas (PERSEUS) analyzing socioeconomic activities in the Mediterranean and Black seas.
 He also concluded research on socioeconomic drivers of and barriers to marine litter, and to that end coordinated research on market-based instruments to address the marine litter problem in the FP7 project Towards a Clean-Litter Free European Marine Environment through Scientific Evidence Innovative Tools and Good Governance (CleanSea).
 In the project Bottom-Up Climate Adaptation Strategies for a Sustainable Europe (BASE) he is researching adaptation to climate change in coastal regions.
 Finally, for the OSPAR Commission he is assessing maritime and coastal activities in the North Atlantic region in the project Strategic Support for the OSPAR Regional Social and Economic Analysis.

 Prior to coming to Ecologic Institute, Benjamin Boteler studied European Integration and Globalization at Philipps-Universität Marburg (Germany).
 He holds a Bachelor's in Marketing and International Studies from the Kelley School of Business at Indiana University Bloomington (USA).
-In the spring of 2009, he interned for the Australian Department of Climate Change and Energy Efficiency (DCCEE) in Canberra, working with energy efficiency policy and industrial products.
+During his studies he interned for the Australian Department of Climate Change and Energy Efficiency (DCCEE) in Canberra (Australia).